RainingComputers/ShnooTalk/docs/LanguageGuide.md

 ### `while` loop

-While loop is used to execute a set of statements repeatably while a condition remains true.
+While loop is used to execute a set of statements repeatedly while a condition remains true.

 ```
 fn main() -> int